MahidharHub/student-spring/README.md

 7. Important : Please do not forget the dot in the command
 8. Runnning Angular : 'docker run -d  -p 4200:4200   b1c966d6272a'
 9. Running Spring :   'docker run -d  -p 8080:8080   8015967e4b5e'
-10. Numericals are docker image id's
+10. Numericals are docker image id
-11.'docker stop f8bbad5704ae' will stop the running container (Here the id is of container)
+11. 'docker stop f8bbad5704ae' will stop the running container (Here the id is of container)
 12. You can see all images by running 'docker images'
 13. You can see running containers 'docker ps -a'
 14. 'docker rm a1e0c0c50034' will remove the container